 The salty sea breeze fills village boutiques, wine glasses chime from open-air bistros and the marina sunset greets families as they stroll by Ralph's ice cream parlor.
 This is Port Jeff, a coastal gem whose lively downtown and beachy atmosphere creates a storybook setting.
 Whether you're exploring Harborfront Park or browsing Main Street's vintage boutiques, this North Shore treasure will have you buzzing all weekend long.

 The magic of this town lies in its location—on the shores of the Hudson River and neighboring Breakneck Ridge—it's a dream destination for artists and outdoorsmen alike.
 Walk its 19th-century streets where you'll discover art galleries and farm-to-fork eateries like Hudson Hil's.
 Hikers find refuge after afternoons exploring the woodlands of Hudson Highlands.

 It may be the rhythmic beat of live music from The Dock or the Hogwarts-like architecture of Cornell University, but one thing's for certain, a walk through Ithaca will leave you spellbound.
 Overlooking Cayuga Lake, this village is a trove of artisan shops, music, and craft beverages.
 Walk among vintage stores and open-air restaurants at Ithaca Commons, absorb the cascading beauty of Ithaca Falls, and fall in love with this village with every step.

 Mirroring the elegance of its namesake lake in every art gallery and B&B, the village of Skaneateles is a favorite for outdoors enthusiasts and wine-lovers alike.
 Stroll the red brick sidewalks, discover the architecture of the historic district, go for a bite at one of the village's excellent restaurants, or set sail on the lake, and the impressive beauty of the Finger Lakes will reveal itself.

 The setting of The Legend of Sleepy Hollow, novelist Washington Irving knew Tarrytown's romantic landscape would captivate the world.
-View the Gothic Revival architecture of Lyndhurst Estate, with classic mansion tours beginning again in April, stroll past quaint village shops to a show at Tarrytown Music Hall, and enjoy a waterfront feast at Sunset Cove as you explore this enchanting village by foot.
+View the Gothic Revival architecture of Lyndhurst Estate, with classic mansion tours beginning again in April, and stroll past quaint village shops to a show at Tarrytown Music Hall.